heno-1010/heno-1010/README.md

 ## About Me
-I'm a student aspiring to be an engineer.
+I'm Heno, a student aspiring to be an engineer.
 Currently, I’m learning C# with a focus on WPF.
 <br>